kocaslam/OVAMO_CUHK/README.md

 # OVAMO_CUHK
 Software development for the OVAMO system for anaerobic microbial culture using 96 well plate

+As for query and bug report, please contact: cufns_kocas@link.cuhk.edu.hk

 Codes used for the explortive analysis of fermentation, such as probiotics prebotics fermetnation to investigation new prebiotics and engineer new probiotics strains.